vmorarian/rapture-core/README.md

  - Generalized return-type strategy
  - A lightweight abstraction on time libraries, and implementations for Java time
- - Alias for `implicitly`
+ - An alias for `implicitly`
- - Miscellaneous other utilities
+ - Miscellaneous other small tools and utilities

 Return-Type Strategies
 ----------------------